Feb 20, 2009

 I applaud your administration for establishing a committee aimed at harvesting the public's collective knowledge for help in solving the endless problems we now face.
 It's this type of intelligent humility that consistently evades many of society's important interactions, most certainly at its own peril.
 In this spirit of knowledge sharing I would like to make a policy suggestion that I strongly believe to be imperative for solving the root cause of our current state.
 This administration should introduce policy requiring one year of mandatory student education on the mechanics of global capital markets and personal finance.

 The multidisciplinary curriculum will avoid espousing one-track convention wisdom and focus on building a framework to understand our manufactured financial architecture from varying critical viewpoints.
-The class recipe would consist of these ingredients: three parts history, three parts corporate finance, three parts personal finance, two parts applied macroeconomics, two
+The class recipe would consist of these ingredients: three parts history, three parts corporate finance, three parts personal finance, two parts applied macroeconomics, two parts sociology, one part accounting, one part comparative literature, and one part psychology.

 The most basic assertions of modern economic thought will be stripped bare and discussed at length.
 What is Gross Domestic Product (GDP) and why is its growth synonymous with economic progress?
 What is inflation and how is its control crucial to our prosperity?
 What purpose do banks serve?
 Why is the stock market supposed to increase in value over time?
 What are the origins of credit and why have economies all over the world become so dependent on it?